Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A Data Cloud consultant recently added a new data source and mapped some of the data to a new custom data model object (DMO) that they want to use for creating segments.
 However, they cannot view the newly created DMO when trying to create a new segment.
 What is the cause of this issue?

-- [ ] Data has not yes been ingested into the DMO.
+- [ ] Data has not yet been ingested into the DMO.
 - [x] The new DMO is not of category Profile.
 - [ ] The new DMO does not have a relationship to the individual DMO.
 - [ ] Segmentation is only supported for the Individual and Unified Individual DMOs.